OpenSPP/documentation/_sources/howto/developer_guides/setting_up_using_pypi.md.txt

 sudo systemctl restart postgresql
 ```

 17. OpenSPP requires that asynchronous queues are used, and the queue configuration needs to be provided through Odoo’s configuration file.
-You can read more about the [configuration] (https://github.com/OCA/queue/tree/17.0/queue_job#configuration).
+You can read more about the [configuration](https://github.com/OCA/queue/tree/17.0/queue_job#configuration).
 Create a file “$HOME/odoo.cfg” using your preferred text editor and add the following to allow OpenSPP to remain responsive while the asynchronous tasks are running:

 ```bash
 [queue_job]